nameisalvi/github/README.md

 # How to run?

-1. Install MongoDB by following the instructions here: MongoDB Installation on Ubuntu.
+1. Install MongoDB by following the instructions here: https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-ubuntu/ .
 2. Navigate to the project root directory in your terminal.
 3. Run `cd server` and then `npm install` to install the server dependencies.
 4. Start the server with `npm run start`.